Prepare your Metasploit Lab Environment

-All values listed are estimated or recommended.
+All of the values listed below are estimated or recommended.
 You can get away with less in some cases but be aware that performance will suffer, making for a less than ideal learning experience.

 Hard Drive Space